corning-incorporated/citam/developers.md

 ## Environment Setup

-During javascript development, it is useful to have a live-compiler
-      set up, so you can test changes without recompiling the app.
+During javascript development, it is useful to have a live-compiler set up, so you can test changes without recompiling the app.
 To run a live-compiler instance, change directory to `citamjs` and run `npm run serve`

+## Running Tests

+## Coding Rules

+## Linting and Styling Rules

+## Writing Documentation